Palfore/Project-Overview/README.md

 # Project & Repository Overview

 This repo contains a catalogue of my github projects.
+Almost all of them are written in Python, except for early projects or my performant [Evolution WildFire](https://github.com/Palfore/Evolution-WildFire) project written in C++.

 You can also checkout [Palfore.com](https://palfore.com/) for my project showcase explaining them.